Needlesslord/PaintWars_by_BrainDeadStudios/Docs/GDD.md

 ### Minimap

-On the Top-left part of the screen, the HUD will contain a minimap.
+On the Bottom-right part of the screen, the HUD will contain a minimap.
 It will be black except from the area where the player is and grey where the player has explored.
 Building and allied units will be represented, but not enemies or spawners, neither Paint sources.
 It will always be displayed and updated as the player's units move.

 ***